cako2025/RL-exercises/rl_exercises/week_7/README.md

 You can choose any environment, but obviously you should make sure exploring novel states is actually useful.
 Good choices could be LunarLander-v3 or simple versions in [MiniGrid](https://minigrid.farama.org/).

-We'll use the DQN you built in week 4 as a basis with the extended RNDDQNAgent in 'rnd_dqn.py'.
+We'll use the DQN you built in week 4 (solution pushed, but you can also use your own) as a basis with the extended RNDDQNAgent in 'rnd_dqn.py'.
 Finish implementing this class and test how well RND works compared to epsilon greedy.
 Do you think this method is a good fit for DQN?
 Why or why not?
 Is there a way to see the reason from your training runs?